martin308/martin308.github.com/source/_posts/2013-02-03-backbone-dot-marionette-anti-pattern.markdown

 <!--more-->

 I am going to assume that you have a fairly good idea about javascript, backbone and marionette.
-If you don't I recommend reading up on all them beforehand!
+If you don't I recommend reading up on all of them beforehand!

 The intial approach I took was to use module initializers inside every module to add their layouts/views etc to the applications region.
 This is demonstrated below.